 Fascinating Boston Globe Magazine article.
 If you are familiar with our wonderful City, all the more interesting.
 Click the link and take a look when you get an opportunity! joe runci/globe staff/FILE

-Boston would have had a mini Interstate 95 if William Callahan’s 1948 Master Highway Plan had been realized.
-We participated in a groundbreaking ceremony on Thursday May 31, 2018 for this very important project!
-Affordable housing, community engagement, civic responsibility.
+Boston would have had a mini Interstate 95 if William Callahan’s 1948 Master Highway Plan had been realized. |

 Archives